Secretchronicles/main-website/content/en/news/2017-10-24-infrastructure.md

 with the project is now [lists.secretchronicles.org][6].
 On that website, you will find a nice web interface that allows you to participate in the discussions on the mailinglists without having to use email if you don't like to.
+HyperKitty should comfort all of those users who have complained that Chessboard's interface looks too old.

 If on the other hand you prefer the email communication (and rightly so!), then not much changes for you.
 All existing mailinglist